 19.10 The supervisor requires insurers to handle claims in a timely, fair and transparent manner.

-19.10.1 Supervisors should require that insurers have fair and transparent claims handling and claims dispute resolution policies and procedures in place, that also avoid potential conflicts of interest.
+19.10.1 Supervisors should require that insurers have fair and transparent claims handling and claims dispute resolution policies and procedures in place.

 Claims handling